-It is clear that antibiotics are vital in today’s medical practice, even though, as with all medications, there may be some side effects which overall are out-weighed by the benefits.
+It is clear that antibiotics are vital in today’s medical practice, even though, as, with all medications, there may be some side effects that overall outweighed by the benefits.
 Under certain conditions antibiotics may even be prescribed over a long period of time in order to protect from certain infections; for example, in children with kidney abnormalities or weakened immune or respiratory systems.
-On the down side, we now understand that overuse or misuse of antibiotics can result in bacteria developing ways of resisting the effect of the antibiotics.
+On the downside, we now understand that overuse or misuse of antibiotics can result in bacteria developing ways of resisting the effect of the antibiotics.
 This is referred to as antibiotic resistance.
 The so-called “superbugs” are becoming increasingly resistant to more than one antibiotic.
 Experts fear that we will eventually not be able to treat them with any of the antibiotics available today.
 An example of such a bug is streptococcus pneumonia, the major cause of ear infections in children, which because of resistance is becoming quite difficult to treat.

 - Viral infections should not be treated with antibiotics.

 - If your child is prescribed antibiotics, he or she should take the whole course that is prescribed even if feeling better.
 Not completing the entire prescribed dose may also promote resistance.

 - Antibiotics should only be taken when prescribed by your doctor.

 - You should never use antibiotics given to you by someone else or prescribed for a previous infection.
 To avoid this temptation, throw away any extra antibiotics left over from a previous infection.